South Moravian Region

-The South Moravian Region (Jihomoravský kraj; Südmährische Region, /de/; Juhomoravský kraj), or just South Moravia, is an administrative unit (kraj) of the Czech Republic, located in the south-western part of its historical region of Moravia.
+The South Moravian Region (Jihomoravský kraj; Südmährische Region, /de/; Juhomoravský kraj), or just South Moravia, is an administrative unit (kraj) of the Czech Republic, located in the southwestern part of its historical region of Moravia.
 The region's capital is Brno, the nation's 2nd largest city.
 South Moravia is bordered by the South Bohemian Region to the west, Vysočina Region to the north-west, Pardubice Region to the north, Olomouc Region to the north-east, Zlín Region to the east, Trenčín and Trnava Regions, Slovakia to the south-east and Lower Austria, Austria to the south.

 Administrative divisions

 The South Moravian Region is divided into 7 districts (Czech: okres):

 There are in total 673 municipalities in the region, of which 49 have the status of towns.
 There are 21 municipalities with extended powers and 34 municipalities with a delegated municipal office.

 The region is famous for its wine production.
 The area around the towns of Mikulov, Znojmo, Velké Pavlovice, Bzenec, Strážnice, Kyjov along with the Slovácko region provide 94% of the Czech Republic's vineyards.